 - Eats when depressed or bored (emotional eater – eats when happy, sad, worried)

-- Eats large amounts of food even when not really hungry
+- Eats large amounts of food even when not hungry

-- Usually eats alone during binge-eating episodes, in order to avoid discovery of the disorder
+- Usually eats alone during binge-eating episodes to avoid discovery of the disorder

 - Often eats alone during periods of normal eating, owing to feelings of embarrassment about food